-Amazon created a lot of hype around the release of AWS Athena, is it worth that hype?
+Amazon created a lot of hype around the release of AWS Athena, but is it worth that hype?

-It’s an open-source technology based on Facebook Presto or PrestoDB software.
+It is an open-source technology based on Facebook Presto or PrestoDB software.
 In light of this lineage, Athena offers teams a serverless front-end SQL query engine to an AWS S3 data lake for an ETL or ELT process.

-Is that it?… Well No,
+Is that it?… Well, no.

 1. Schema and Table Definitions

 To be able to query data with Athena, you will need to make sure that you have S3-based data.
 You will need to create a database and tables with S3 data.
-When creating schemas for S3 data, positional order is essential.
+When creating schemas for S3 data, positional order is vital.

 Athena also supports the creation done on VIEWS.